rindow/rindow.github.io/_mathematics/openblas/overviewopenblas.md

 $ sudo apt install libopenblas-dev
 $ sudo apt install php7.4-dev
 ```
- use the latest version of openblas, download the source code from [the site](https://github.com/xianyi/OpenBLAS/releases), build it, and set the installation location of openblas in PKG_CONFIG_PATH
+ If you want to use the latest version of openblas, download the source code from [the site](https://github.com/xianyi/OpenBLAS/releases), build it, and set the installation location of openblas in PKG_CONFIG_PATH

 #### Build
 Run the target php version of phpize and build.